SAP-samples/teched2024-IN180/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/ex2_20.png)

 Finally, we see the response dispensed from our S/4HANA system.
-Notice that the system returns back a valid value for the 'CreditLimitAmount'.
+Notice that the system returns a valid value for the 'CreditLimitAmount'.

 <br>![](/exercises/ex2/images/ex2_22.png)